Obstetrics, Gynecology & Neonatology Outpatient Clinics

 What is Urodynamic Testing?

 Urodynamic testing is a way to check how your bladder holds urine and is emptying.
-A small, thin tube is put into your bladder and vagina and then connected to a computer.
+A small, thin tube is put into your bladder and a second tube is put into your vagina; then connected to a computer.
 Water is slowly put into your bladder by the tube.
 You will be asked to cough at some point during the test.
-The nurse will explain each step as it is done; it should only take about 5 minutes.
-Some times after this test, a cystoscopy test may be done.
+The nurse will explain each step as it is done; it should only take approximately 10-15 minutes.
+If needed, an additional test called a cystoscopy test may be done.

 What is a cystoscopy test?

 The doctor will place a telescope-like tube or cystoscope into your bladder.
-They will then look through the cystoscope to see if your bladder looks healthy.
+He/she will then look through the cystoscope to see if your bladder looks healthy.
 This will only take a few minutes.

 How to get ready for these tests?

-1. If possible come with a full bladder; if you need to empty your bladder do not worry, we can still do the test.
+1. If possible, come with a comfortable urge to empty your bladder; if you need to empty your bladder do not worry, we can still do the test.

 2. If you take medications, take them as usual.